 What does it mean to be Rh negative?

 Everyone has different types of proteins on their red blood cells.
-One set of proteins are type A or B. If you have A proteins on your red blood cells, your blood type is A. If you have B proteins, your blood type is B. If you have both, your blood type is AB.
-If you have neither type A or B proteins on your red blood cells, your blood type is O.
+One set of proteins are called A or B. If you have A proteins on your red blood cells, your blood type is A. If you have B proteins, your blood type is B. If you have both, your blood type is AB.
+If you have neither type A nor B proteins on your red blood cells, your blood type is O.

 The Rh protein, officially called the Rhesus protein, is a different protein that may or may not be on your red blood cells.
 If you have the Rh protein on your blood cells, you are said to be Rh positive (Rh+).
 If you do not have Rh proteins on your blood cells, you are said to be Rh negative (Rh-).